Diploma in Photography

 After completing the Diploma in Photography program, the student is expected to have the skills, knowledge, and attitude necessary in working as a photographer whether as a freelance professional or as an employee:

-- Common parts and features of a camera, their function, and the appropriate time to use them
+- Knowledge of basic camera parts and features, their function, and when time to use them

-- Getting the right exposure when shooting with natural/continuous light source
+- Getting the right exposure when shooting with different light source

 - Getting the right exposure when shooting with portable/studio flash